benjamincrozat/content/posts/openai-api-php.md

 Your choice should be dictated by the kind of task you want to perform and your budget.
 OpenAI has pages detailing their GPT [models' capabilities](https://platform.openai.com/docs/models) as well as [their pricing](https://openai.com/pricing).

-## Build a powerful spam detection tool in 5 minutes
+## Build a powerful spam detection tool in 5 minutes with PHP and GPT

-Let's say you have a comment system.
+Let's say you have a comments system.

 You want to make sure the user isn't spamming you.